 High quality rare earth products

 REEtec has developed a completely new and game changing process for manufacturing of high purity rare earth elements (REE).
-The company has proven the technology through successful operation of a pilot unit, and is now in the process of building an industrial scale demo-plant at Herøya Industrial Park close to Porsgrunn, Norway.
+The company has proven the technology through a successful operation of a pilot unit, and has now completed an industrial scale demo-plant which is up and running at Herøya Industrial Park close to Porsgrunn, Norway.

 The development of REEtec’s novel technology derives from an innovative, Norwegian chemistry community which through dedicated research has succeeded in bringing this new technology forward.
 The process combines high efficiency and competitive cost structure with best in class environmentally friendliness.

 This means that REEtec recovers and reutilizes virtually all consumables in the production process.
 The energy demand is very low and electricity consumption is based 100 % on hydro-electric sources.
-There are no wastes, no emissions, and our process does not utilize organic solvents of any kind.
-In conclusion, ours is indeed a sustainable and future oriented process.
+REEtec’s technology allows us to produce high quality products with a much smaller impact on the environment than any conventional rare earth separation process.

 REEtec offers high quality rare earth products.
 The portfolio covers most of the rare earth oxides and nitrates, and at various purity levels.
 All products are extensively analyzed and documented.

 REEtec has successfully scaled the technology from laboratory to industrial production.
-A pilot unit has been in operation since 2014 and the company is now in the process of building an industrial scale demo unit at Herøya Industrial Park.
-The plant is expected to be in operation in the second half of 2018.
+Based on the experience gathered from running a pilot unit for four years, the company has completed an industrial scale demo unit at Herøya Industrial Park which is currently in operation.
 The project is receiving support from the Norwegian Research Council and Innovation Norway.

 Photo by Tom Riis